-Softwashing is an excellent add-on for window cleaners, power washers, painter/decorators, roofers, general builders, gardeners, and so on.
+Softwashing can be a highly profitable full-time business, or it can be an add-on for window cleaners, power washers, painters & decorators, roofers, general builders, gardeners, and so on.
 Pretty much all trade businesses in fact.

-But at first glance the quantity and quality of softwashing equipment available to choose from can seem overwhelming.
+That said, we realise that at first glance the quantity and quality of soft washing equipment available to choose from can seem overwhelming.
+Where do you start?

-So to help you when starting out as a softwashing contractor, we've laid out the options for entry according to the cost of softwashing equipment – from beginner to advanced professional.
+So to help you when setting up as a softwashing contractor, we've laid out the options for entry according to the cost of soft washing equipment – from beginner to advanced professional.